WHAT YOU NEED TO KNOW TO GET INVESTMENT FROM THIS FUND

 Using investment from its social impact investors, the fund is buying and refurbishing properties – a mix of emergency refuge accommodation and two- and three-bedroom homes – leasing them to its expert, gender-and trauma-informed housing provider partners.

-The fund has partnered with seven housing partners so far: Refuge, Nacro, Winner, Daizybell Homes, SaferPlaces, Stop Domestic Abuse and Ella’s.
+The fund has partnered with nine housing partners so far: Refuge, Nacro, Winner, Daizybell Homes, SaferPlaces, Stop Domestic Abuse, Sheffield Women's Aid, Ella’s and Cyrenians.

 SELIMA